Particular/docs.particular.net/Content/NServiceBus/persistence-in-nservicebus.md

 <!--
 title: "Persistence In NServiceBus"
 tags: ""
-summary: "<p>Various features of NServiceBus require persistence.
-Among them are timeouts, sagas, and subscription storage.</p>
+summary: "Various features of NServiceBus require persistence.
+Among them are timeouts, sagas, and subscription storage."
-<p>Four persistence technologies are in use in NServiceBus:</p>
-"
 -->

 Various features of NServiceBus require persistence.
 Among them are timeouts, sagas, and subscription storage.